If you enjoyed this article, get email updates (it's free).

 Get ready and let’s get started!

-TIP: for a limited time we are giving away FREE access and DISCOUNTS to our Design Course.
+TIP: for a limited time we are giving away our flat web design video course with a 50% discount!

 If you don’t know what flat web design is, stop reading.
 If you do and are as excited about it as we are, here’s a couple of questions for you to think about:

 We might have a solution for you.

 Resource you will need to complete this tutorial:

 Let’s assume that we already know what is the goal of the website we’re going to make.
 The first step is to gather some inspiration that suits your taste for your website and start doing some rough sketches using your pen and paper.

 The next thing you will need after finding inspiration is to create a wire frame based on your ideas.